List of DC Multiverse worlds: The 52 Multiverse

 A new Multiverse was revealed at the end of the 52 weekly maxiseries.
 Unlike the original Multiverse, which was composed of an infinite number of alternate universes, this Multiverse is composed of a predetermined number of alternate universes, which were originally referred to as New Earth and Earths 1 through 51, although erroneously in Tangent: Superman's Reign #1, New Earth is referred to as Earth-1; however, in Final Crisis: Superman Beyond #1, New Earth is instead designated Earth-0.
 Dan DiDio has since explicitly denied that New Earth is Earth-1.
-The alternate universes were originally identical to New Earth and contained the same history and people until Mister Mind "devoured" portions of each Earth's history, creating new, distinct Earths with their own histories and people, such as the Nazi-themed version of the Justice League that exists in Earth-10.
+The alternate universes were originally identical to New Earth and contained the same history and people until Mister Mind "devoured" portions of each Earth's history.
 Each of the alternate universes have their own parallel dimensions, divergent timelines, microverses, etc., branching off of them.

 The Guardians of the Universe serve as protectors of the new Multiverse.
 Each universe within the Multiverse is separated by a Source Wall, behind which the Anti-Life Equation keeps the universes apart.
-The Bleed permeates the Anti-Life Equation in unpredictable places behind the Source Wall, allowing for transport between the universes.
+The Bleed permeates the Anti-Life Equation in unpredictable places behind the Source Wall, allowing for transport between universes.
 The destruction of New Earth would set off a chain reaction that would destroy the other 51 alternate universes at the same time, leaving only the Antimatter Universe in existence.
-As a consequence of Alexander Luthor, Jr.'s attempts to recreate the Multiverse, 52 new Monitors were created to oversee the 52 universes created afterwards.
+As a consequence of Alexander Luthor Jr.'s attempts to recreate the Multiverse, 52 new Monitors were created to oversee the 52 universes created afterwards.
 The Monitors seek to protect the Multiverse from people who crossover from one alternate universe to another, through the Bleed or through innate ability, who the Monitors have labeled "anomalies".

-A partial list of some of the alternate universes that make up the new Multiverse was revealed in late November 2007.